Buyout Policy for Externally Sponsored Projects

 4.2 Distribution of released salary and fringe dollars

-4.2.1.b All dollars replaced by extramural funding for non-tenure/tenure-track faculty and staff will remain with the department, college, school, institute, etc. whose budget provided the institutional salary
+All state dollars replaced by extramural funding for non-tenure/tenure-track faculty and staff will remain with the department, college, school, institute, etc. whose budget provided the institutional salary.

-22.214.171.124.
-Deans, department chairs, and unit administrators may pool released funds from one or more buyouts to strategically fund one year appointments within the school, college, department, unit,
+- Deans, department chairs, and unit administrators may pool released funds from one or more buyouts to strategically fund one-year appointments within the school, college, department, unit,

-4.2.3.
-After replacement personnel has been addressed, remaining released dollars (buyout salary dollars minus the cost of replacement personnel) will be distributed using the following percentages (An EXAMPLE is provided for demonstration purposes only; actual calculations will vary with base salary differences, replacement contract amounts, and current Policy 602.10.)
+- After replacement personnel has been addressed, remaining released dollars (buyout salary dollars minus the cost of replacement personnel) will be distributed using the following percentages:

 4.3 Allowable PI use of released salary dollars

-4.3.1 Funds may be used to support and encourage further research and extramural projects, such as:
+- Funds may be used to support and encourage further research and extramural projects as described in the procedure guidance document.

-4.3.3.
-Time Limited Funds: Salary and fringe dollars that are part of the University’s annual State budget revert back to the State of North Carolina at the end of each fiscal year.
-Faculty salary dollars are time limited funds.
+- Time Limited Funds: Salary and fringe dollars are part of the University’s annual State budget and revert back to the State of North Carolina at the end of each fiscal year.

-4.3.4.
-Spending deadlines and freezes that precede annual year-end financial close out procedures apply.
+- Spending deadlines and freezes that precede annual year-end financial close out procedures apply.
+Funds may be lost if this is not taken into consideration.

 - Appalachian State University Faculty Handbook